-We thought about having a bar where the original stove was and having that as a pass-through to the den, but ultimately, we didn’t really want to be eating IN the den, so that was nixed.
+Having a bar in the location of the original stove with a pass-through to the den was considered, but ultimately, we didn’t really want to be eating IN the den, so that was nixed.
 We barely had room for an island, because it’s the room was still longer than it is wide, but eventually settled on a island with seating for four.

-We considered leaving the soffit, but I was totally against that because it screamed DATED to me and if we were remodeling the kitchen, we might as well do it the way we wanted.
+I was totally against the suggestion we leave the soffit, because it screamed DATED to me and if we were remodeling the kitchen, we might as well do it the way we wanted.
 So, we removed the soffit, all original light fixtures, and the chair rail.
 Then, we had to tackle the den.

 We wanted an open kitchen and den, so we decided to take out that wall the stove was on and make it a large cased opening.
 We went with the cased opening so we would have some space to arrange furniture in the den.

 After agonizing over all the flooring options (and there are a LOT), we settled on prefinished hardwood.
 We had to replace all of our particle board subfloor, since you can’t nail hardwood to it, but it was no big deal for our contractors.
 We had several types of flooring going on in the house–tile in the kitchen, laundry and baths; plush carpet in the bedrooms, living and dining rooms; berber carpet in the den and hall; and finally, parkay flooring in the foyer.
 I just wanted to find something that would work for most of the house and keep things cohesive.